Real trace expansions: Settings and statements

 for one and then any Riemannian structure on $M$. \end{enumerate} \end{setting}

-As in the case of an open set (see Setting \ref{set_cL_Omega}), Setting \ref{set_cL_M} together with G\r arding's inequality imply that $\cL$ is bounded below and admits a unique self-adjoint extension to $L^2(M)$.
-We keep the same notation for this self-adjoint extension and we consider its functional calculus.
-Note that its spectrum is discrete and included in $[-c_1,+\infty)$.
+Setting \ref{set_cL_M} together with G\r arding's inequality imply that $\cL$ is bounded below and admits a unique self-adjoint extension to $L^2(M)$.
+Keeping the same notation for this self-adjoint extension, its spectrum is discrete and included in $[-c_\cL,+\infty)$, and we have